Dennard Wilson

-Dennard Wilson (born March 31, 1982) is an American football coach and former safety who is the defensive coordinator for the Tennessee Titans of the National Football League (NFL).
+Dennard Wilson (born March 31, 1982) is an American professional football coach and former safety who is the defensive coordinator for the New York Giants of the National Football League (NFL).
 He is a former American football safety in the NFL who was signed as a free agent by the Washington Redskins in 2004.
-He played college football at the University of Maryland and matriculated with a bachelor's degree in communications.
+He played college football at the University of Maryland and graduated with a bachelor's degree in communications.

 Playing career

 Wilson played cornerback and safety for the Maryland Terrapins from 2000 until 2003, appearing in 42 games and making 30 starts.
 He totaled 158 tackles and was an honorable All-ACC pick as a senior after leading the Terrapins with 12 pass defenses.
 Wilson was a four-year letter winner and three-year starting defensive back for the Terps.
 As a captain of the team, Wilson was an honorable mention All-ACC performer as a senior in 2003.
 An undrafted free agent, Wilson signed with the Washington Redskins in 2004 and spent time on their practice squad before suffering a season-ending injury.